The U.S. Needs More Apprentices. Here’s Why – and How – to Start with English Learners.

 At EnGen, we’ve seen the potential of language-based pre-apprenticeships in action.
 ADVANCE, a workforce development group that’s part of Lake Tahoe Community College, approached us in 2021 to make its Ski Lift Maintenance Apprenticeship more accessible to immigrants, refugees, and speakers of other languages.
 With a local economy dependent on ski tourism and a dearth of ski workers, ADVANCE understood that building inclusive career pathways was a lifeline for its region.
 EnGen used National Ski Areas Association’s Lift Maintenance Training Guide to create a highly-tailored, industry-aligned language pathway that ensured language learners could access the technical language needed to advance in the apprenticeship program.

 Scaling ADVANCE’s success holds promise to transform workers’ lives – and workforces – across the country.
-EnGen offers a growing catalog of career-aligned language pathways that serve as “off the shelf” pre-apprenticeship models for employers, workforce development orgs, education institutions invested in building equitable pathways to apprenticeships.
+EnGen offers a growing catalog of career-aligned language pathways that serve as “off the shelf” pre-apprenticeship models for employers, workforce development orgs, and education institutions invested in building equitable pathways to apprenticeships.

+Are you ready to get started in building a language-focused pre-apprenticeship model?
 To learn more about creating English onramps to apprenticeship programs, read this EnGen one-pager, “Pre-Apprenticeship Solutions for English Language Learners,” and watch this recent presentation by EnGen founder and Chief Education Officer Katie Brown.